 - Acute interstitial and

 In acute interstitial, the gland architecture is preserved but is edematous.
 Inflammatory cells and interstitial edema are prominent within the parenchyma.

 Hemorrhagic disease is characterized by marked necrosis, hemorrhage of the tissue, and fat necrosis.
 There is marked pancreatic necrosis along with vascular inflammation and thrombosis.

 - Eighty percent of acute pancreatitis cases in the United States are related to alcohol use or biliary stones.

 - Globally the incidence of acute pancreatitis is 5 to 35 cases per 100,000 people.

-- The incidence of acute pancreatitis in UK ranges from 150 to 420 cases per million population and is currently rising.
+- The incidence of acute pancreatitis in the UK ranges from 150 to 420 cases per million population and is currently rising.

 - There is considerable geographical variation.
-The incidence in the UK and the Netherlands is relatively low compared to scandinavian countries and the USA.
+The incidence in the UK and the Netherlands is relatively low compared to Scandinavian countries and the USA.

 - The incidence of acute pancreatitis has wide variability within populations, with about 1–5 cases per 10,000 population per year.

 - Gallstones and alcohol are the most common cause of pancreatitis in the United States and other western countries.